 New TECs or extensions to existing TECs will be applied automatically to allow vehicles to be taxed and kept on the road.
-You do not need to do anything until you receive a reminder notification from the DVA to present your vehicle for test.
+You do not need to do anything until you receive a reminder notification from the DVA to book a vehicle test.

 You can check that a TEC has been applied and/ or extended by visiting Check the MOT status of a vehicle